GDHex/avalon/README.md

-  gen-keys    Gen-keys will return a ed25519 keypair help        Help about any command loc         Loc will return lines of code of the codebase in directory serve       Serve will spawn a local service to the given port. show        Show will load private and public key from files and show them in a hex format sign        Create a signature from a collection of data signed with a private key verify      Verify a signature against a public key and data
+  gen-keys    Gen-keys will return a ed25519 keypair help        Help about any command loc         Loc will return lines of code of the codebase in directory serve       Serve starts a service given a port number show        Show will load private and public key from files and show them in a hex format sign        Create a signature from a collection of data signed with a private key verify      Verify a signature against a public key and data